 Philosopher Portraits: Series I

 I've made an effort to pair each philosopher with a like-minded artist, often from a similar time period.
 Philosophers were selected based on requests, hence the somewhat eclectic nature of the group.
-If you have a request for Series II (which I will begin whenever I next have time), feel free to email me (renee.bolinger[at]usc.edu).
+If you have a request for Series II (which is underway), feel free to email me (renee.bolinger[at]usc.edu).
 I am particularly interested in nominations for historic female philosophers.

 Ludwig Wittgenstein.
 Paired with Piet Mondrian, for their similar beliefs about the logic of space.